Before posting a bug report about a problem, please try to verify that it is a bug and that it has not been reported already:

 If the problem occurs during compilation, include the exact error messages and also a few lines of context around the offending code in the file where the error occurs.

-If mysqld died, you should also report the statement that crashed mysqld.
-You can usually get this information by running mysqld with query logging enabled, and then looking in the log after mysqld crashes.
-See Section 29.5, “Debugging and Porting MySQL”.
+If mysqld died, you should also report the statement that caused mysqld to unexpectedly exit.
+You can usually get this information by running mysqld with query logging enabled, and then looking in the log after mysqld exits.
+See Section 5.9, “Debugging MySQL”.

 If a database table is related to the problem, include the output from the